Data discrepancy may be sabotaging your decision-making

 Data migration and system upgrades

-Migrating data from one platform to another or performing system upgrades are necessary steps to keep SaaS platforms secure and efficient, but they do bring some risks to your data health.
+Migrating data from one platform to another or performing system upgrades are necessary steps to keep SaaS platforms secure and efficient, but data migration tools does bring some risks to your data health.

 There may be structural and format differences between the old and new system in a migration.
 This is especially common if you’re making the jump from a legacy system to a modern cloud-based system.